NHDaly/tmux-better-mouse-mode/README.md

 Hit `prefix + I` to fetch the plugin and source it.
 You should now be able to use the plugin.

+To enable mouse-mode in tmux 2.1, put the following line in your `~/.tmux.conf`:

+    set-option -g mouse on

 ### Manual Installation